FOSSEE/sdes-stscripts/Latex/Latex4/Typesetting_Text_Latex.rst

 This brings us to the end of the tutorial.
 In this tutorial, we have learnt to,

-1. Put Quotation Marks around text.
+1. Add Quotation Marks around text.

 #.
 Emphasize and give fixed width to fonts.